jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 So to recap, MathOptInterface suffers package latency because:

- 1. there are a large number of types and functions...
+ 1. there are a large number of types and functions
- 2. and these are split between multiple modules, including external packages...
+ 2. and these are split between multiple modules, including external packages
  3. and there are type-instabilities like those in the bridging layer.

 ## Resolutions